appsmithorg/appsmith-docs/website/docs/advanced-concepts/external-portal-using-appsmith.md

 ## Branding requirements

-If the company requires a specific look and feel for the external portal, you need to set up branding for the Appsmith instance.
-In this case, you must set up different instances for different companies, as branding is configured at the instance level.
+If the company requires a specific look and feel for their external portal, you need to set up branding for the Appsmith instance.
+In this case, you must set up different instances for different companies, as branding configuration is at the instance level.
 For more information about setting up branding, see the [Branding](/advanced-concepts/branding) guide.
 If branding is not needed by the companies, then host a single instance for all the companies.

+## Email service requirements

+If the company requires a company dedicated email service provider their external portal, you need to set up an email service provider for the Appsmith instance.
+In this case, you must set up different instances for different companies, as email service provider configuration is at the instance level.
+For more information about setting up an email service provider, see the available [Email](/getting-started/setup/instance-configuration/email) providers and follow their guides to set them up.
+If a company dedicated email service is not needed by the companies, then host a single instance for all the companies.

 ## Manage deployments